 Remember that automatic grinders usually have a lot of electrical components in the base and on the inside, so it’s never a good idea to submerse the whole thing.

-The Final Cup: Best Coffee Grinder of 2020
+Final Cup: The Best Coffee Grinder

 We should start by congratulating you on your decision to switch to whole bean coffee.
 And if you’re an old-hand at grinding, then good for you.
 Keep it up.
 The most direct path to a great cup of coffee is through careful bean extraction, and that all starts with achieving an appropriate grind.